 - Automatic Lyric Numbering.
 Finale can now automatically add verse numbers to your lyrics.
 See To number lyrics.

 - Additional Music Education Worksheets.
-Finale 2011 includes more than 350 education worksheets and more than 400 music education flash cards found in previous versions of Finale, plus many additions including new repertoire.
+Finale 2011 includes more than 350 education worksheets and more than 400 music education flash cards found in previous versions of Finale, plus these additions:

 - Finale Percussion Font.
 Many publishers use icons to represent standard percussion instruments in their scores.
 This font contains the most complete collection of percussion characters available.
 Also included are handbell symbols and many unique characters including castanets, sine waves, scribbles, and more.
 See Finale Percussion font.

 - Finale Mallets Font.
 The Finale Mallets font includes icons to represent any variety of mallet usages, including the ability to create cross-mallet symbol.
 For example, you could use two of the zero-width mallet characters to indicate the performer should use a yarn mallet in the left hand and a hard mallet in the right hand.
 Finale Mallets font.